VinceJones/race_tracker/README.md

-# race_tracker
+# RaceTracker

-App to track racers
+* A Vue web app using Firebase to track racers at an event.